 As the verse says, evil days are coming.
 In fact, they’re already here.
 One day, you’ll be aiming your arrow out into this evil world.
 Wisdom will not only be your ally, but theirs as well.

 “Do not say, “Why were the old days better than these?”
 For it is not wise to ask such questions.”
 (NIV).

 You might be like me if you look at your children and secretly long for them to be an age that was apart of a happier time.

 Maybe it was when they were a baby and you could snuggle them more.
 Or it could have been a time when they didn’t always question everything you try to teach them.

-Regardless of the time you long for, scriptures say that it isn’t wise for you to do.
-Keep focused on your task in the present days.
+Regardless of the time, you long for, scriptures say that it isn’t wise for you to do.
+Keep focused on your task in the present day.
 The days you need help with now.

-These are the days you currently need wisdom for that will help your children thrive in Christ.
+These are the days you currently need wisdom that will help your children thrive in Christ.